wkumari/draft-harkins-owe/README.md

    |          |        |     Encryption    |             |             |
    +----------+--------+-------------------+-------------+-------------+

-                   where ANA-1 is assigned by IEEE IANA.

                              Table 1: OWE AKM

+   where ANA-1 is assigned by IEEE 802.11 ANA.

    Once a client discovers an OWE-compliant AP, it performs "Open System" 802.11 authentication as defined in [IEEE802.11], it then